Skip to main content

 SAUNA SAFETY

-Spending time in a sauna is generally good for your health, but it can present a level of risk if you don’t use it correctly.
-A good rule of thumb on how long you should stay in the sauna is 20 minutes or less.
-If you are new to the sauna, try spending five or 10 minutes inside during your first few visits to build up your heat tolerance.
-Prolonged exposure to high temperatures can lead to heat stress or heat-related illnesses, especially in individuals who are sensitive to heat or have pre-existing medical conditions Here are some things to keep in mind:
+The first step to staying safe is knowing how long to sit in a sauna after a workout.
+The general rule of thumb is to stay in the sauna for 20 minutes or less.
+If you are new to using the sauna, try spending 5 or 10 minutes inside during your first few visits to build up your heat tolerance.
+Prolonged exposure to high temperatures can lead to heat stress or heat-related illnesses, especially for those sensitive to heat or with pre-existing medical conditions.

 • Pregnant women should avoid using saunas, especially during the first trimester, due to the potential risks associated with elevated body temperature.